-with intellectual disabilities have been sexually abused.
+with intellectual disability have been sexually abused.

-Some of the barriers People with Disabilities face
+Some of the barriers People with Disability face

-- Physical access to public spaces, buildings and transport
+- Physical access to public spaces, buildings, sporting event and transport

 - Getting employment that's suitable

 - Accessing the services needed

 Since 2013, the National Disability Insurance Scheme (NDIS) has progressively been rolled out across Australia.
 The NDIS is Australia's first nation-wide system to coordinate disability services.